Search: 6194 results

 Verse ConceptsAchievementPhysical LabourdissatisfactionUseless EndeavourUnder The SunSuccess And Hard Work

-Yes, I hated all my labor which I had taken under the sun: because I should leave it to the man that shall be after me.
+Yea, I was weary of all my labour, which I had taken under the Sun, because I should be fain to leave them unto another man, that cometh after me.

 Verse ConceptsLife DespisedHard WorkSuccess And Hard Workhardwork